-Traditionally, a distinction has been made between short-term memory (STM) and long-term memory (LTM) (James, 1890; Broadbent, 1958; Norman, 1968; Bad-deley, 1988).

-STM appears to have a severely limited capacity - typically $7\pm 2$ arbitrary pieces of information (Miller, 1956), though this can be increased by 'chunking' to impose structure on the stimuli; you can thereby remember seven arbitrary letters or numbers, or seven words, etc. STM has a very short duration: Peterson & Peterson (1959) found that if subjects memorized arbitrary patterns (e.g. 'XPJ'), performed a distractor task to prevent mental rehearsal, and were then asked to recall the pattern, they had forgotten 70% after nine seconds.
+Traditionally, a distinction has been made between short-term memory (STM) and long-term memory (LTM) (James, 1890; Broadbent, 1958; Norman, 1968; Baddeley, 1988).
+STM appears to have a severely limited capacity - typically 7 ± 2 arbitrary pieces of information (Miller, 1956).
+This can be increased by 'chunking' to impose structure on the stimuli; you can thereby remember seven arbitrary letters or numbers, or seven words, etc. STM has a very short duration: Peterson & Peterson (1959) found that if subjects memorized arbitrary patterns (e.g. 'XPJ'), performed a distractor task to prevent mental rehearsal, and were then asked to recall the pattern, they had forgotten 70% after nine seconds.
 The digit span task is a popular test of STM.

 According to early models of memory, some of the contents of STM can be passed on to LTM (Atkinson & Shiffrin, 1968).
-The capacity of LTM appears effectively unlimited, and it is viewed as a permanent store.
-LTM can include spatial information about the world, motor skills, perceptual skills such as language perception, learned facts, etc. Neurally, a concept of STM (or the related working memory, and primary memory) remains useful.
-It is likely, given its time-course and impermanence, that it reflects electrical activity; it has been hypothesized, for example, that the $7\pm2$ limit reflects the number of neuronal ensembles that can simultaneously be 'bound' together by synchrony in the context of neuronal oscillations (e.g. Jensen & Lisman, 1998).
+The capacity of LTM appears effectively unlimited, and it is normally viewed as a permanent store.
+LTM can include spatial information about the world, motor skills, perceptual skills such as language perception, learned facts, etc.

+Neurally, a concept of STM (or the related working memory, and primary memory) remains useful.
+It is likely, given its time-course and impermanence, that it reflects electrical activity; it has been hypothesized, for example, that the 7 ± 2 limit reflects the number of neuronal ensembles that can simultaneously be 'bound' together by synchrony in the context of neuronal oscillations (e.g. Jensen & Lisman, 1998).
 Long-term memory storage is probably not dependent upon reverbatory patterns of electrical activity; it involves synaptic plasticity, and potentially the growth of new synapses.
-However, the concept of 'LTM' is not terribly useful, as it can be subdivided into many types of memory that can be dissociated neurally.
+However, the concept of 'LTM' is not terribly useful, as LTM can be subdivided into many types of memory that can be dissociated neurally.

 There have been theoretically important neural dissociations between STM and LTM; one such case was patient K.F.
 (Shallice & Warrington, 1970), who had a digit span of only 1-2 but apparently normal LTM, following a lesion of the perisylvian region of the left hemisphere (i.e. near/in auditory processing regions of cortex).
+Another recent study found that the number of colour-spatial location pairs in STM correlated well with posterior parietal cortex blood flow (Todd & Marois, 2004; see also Vogel & Machizawa, 2004).